Crash Landing (1958 film): Plot

-Transatlantic flight 627 Captain Steve Williams is piloting a DC-7C commercial airliner on a flight from Lisbon to New York when two engines fail.
+Captain Steve Williams is piloting Transatlantic Flight 627, a DC-7C commercial airliner, on a flight from Lisbon to New York when two engines fail.
 One of the propellers cannot be feathered, causing drag that makes it uncertain whether New York can be reached.
-The crippled aircraft is not the only concern for Williams as he has been faced with family complications.
-He is at odds with his wife Helen over raising their son.
-Williams is also not liked by his co-pilot John Smithback, engineer Howard Whitney and navigator Jed Sutton, who resent Williams's overbearing attitude.
+The crippled aircraft is not the only concern for Williams, as he is at odds with his wife Helen over the raising of their son.
+Williams is also not liked by his crew - co-pilot John Smithback, engineer Howard Whitney, and navigator Jed Sutton - who resent Williams' overbearing attitude.

 The other crew and passengers have a variety of concerns.
 They include Teddy Burton, a child on the flight whose dog Wilbur is in the rear cargo area of the airliner.
 Bernice Willouby is an anxious flyer, while first-class passenger Maurice Stanley has been recently widowed and establishes a relationship with Willouby during the course of the flight.
 Businessmen Arthur White and Calvin Havelick are feuding with each other.
 Stewardess Ann Thatcher considers the co-pilot's advances unwelcome, but has to work with him.

 Williams radios to a nearby U.S. destroyer for help, and alerts everyone on board to ready themselves for a crash landing at sea.
-As they prepare for the ditching, the pilot realizes that landing at night is too perilous, and they circle until sunrise.
-During the delay Williams realizes that his attitudes have been too harsh and Ann Thatcher reconsiders her attitude to the co-pilot.
-When the airliner hits the water, the passengers, who are violently tossed about, recover and climb out to deployed life rafts.
+As they prepare for the ditching, Williams realizes that landing at night is too perilous, and they circle until sunrise.
+During the delay, Williams realizes that his attitude has been too harsh, and Ann Thatcher reconsiders her attitude to the co-pilot.
+When the airliner hits the water, the passengers, who are violently tossed about, recover and climb out to the deployed life rafts.
 All are saved, and Williams rescues the dog, which he had previously told the boy would have to be abandoned.
-Eventually Williams reunites with his wife and son in Lisbon.
+Eventually, Williams reunites with his wife and son in Lisbon.